Rhode Island Hospital Requests Obstetrics Unit Approval

 The new obstetrics unit will offer a full range of services for pregnant women, including services for women who want a more holistic experience, but also for women who are considered high risk or experience an unexpected pregnancy complication.
 Women will have better access to experts and specialized care from cardiology to hematology, surgery and more, improving and ensuring coordination between OB/GYN doctors and these specialists.

 “When women receive care in a fully-integrated model like this, outcomes improve, cost-effectiveness and value increase, and women have more choices,” Miller added.

 In its application, Rhode Island Hospital is proposing completing the obstetrics unit in 2020 at a cost of $43 million to build.
 The new unit will include 25 post-partum beds, six antepartum beds, and eight labor and delivery rooms.

 A world-class obstetrics program at Rhode Island Hospital will build upon Lifespan’s OB/GYN services, which include Newport Hospital’s longstanding, highly regarded obstetrics program.
-Lifespan also has approximately 40 OB/GYN providers through OB/GYN Associates and the Women’s Medicine Collaborative.
-OB/GYN Associates is the largest practice in Rhode Island, with offices in Providence and throughout the state that integrates midwives and OB/GYN physicians.
+Lifespan also has approximately 40 OB/GYN providers through Lifespan Physician Group, Obstetrics and Gynecology and the Women’s Medicine Collaborative.
+Lifespan Physician Group, Obstetrics and Gynecology is the largest practice in Rhode Island, with offices in Providence and throughout the state that integrates midwives and OB/GYN physicians.
 Rhode Island Hospital also has a dedicated women’s medicine inpatient unit.